redis/redis-doc/topics/quickstart.md

 ===

 This is a quick start document that targets people without prior experience with Redis.
-Reading this document you'll learn how:
+Reading this document will help you:

 * Download and compile Redis to start hacking.
-* Using **redis-cli** to access the server.
+* Use **redis-cli** to access the server.
-* Learn how to use Redis from your application.
+* Use Redis from your application.
 * Understand how Redis persistence works.
-* Installing Redis more properly.
+* Install Redis more properly.
-* What to read next to understand more about Redis.
+* Find out what to read next to understand more about Redis.

 Installing Redis
 ===